mslib/remote-host/README.md

 The built-in request objects are:

 * ***UrlEncodedActionRequest***: used to send a request with encoded parameters;
-* ***UrlEncodedFromContentActionRequest***: used to send a request with encoded parameters extracted from the given request content;
+* ***UrlEncodedFromContentActionRequest***: used to send a request with encoded parameters extracted from the given request text content;
 * ***XmlActionRequest***: used to send a request with an Xml content type;
 * ***PlainTextActionRequest***: used to send a request with a Plain Text content type;
 * ***JsonActionRequest***: used to send a request with a Json content type;

-If you have to send a request whose content needs to be encoded in the url, then use the type ***UrlEncodedActionRequest***.
+If you have to send a request whose content needs to be encoded in the url, then use the type ***UrlEncodedActionRequest*** or ***UrlEncodedFromContentActionRequest***.
-On the other hand, if you want to send a request whose body contains a plain text, xml data or json data then use respectively
+If you want to send a request whose body contains a plain text, xml data or json data then use respectively
 ***PlainTextActionRequest***, ***XmlActionRequest*** or ***JsonActionRequest***.

 #### The UrlEncoded request